ykulah/aws-sa-associate/section#3-EC2.md

 ## Optimize EC2 with placement groups

 1. Cluster
-   - grouping in singe AZ
+   - grouping in single AZ
    - low network latency, high troughput
 2. Spread
    - each placed on distinct underlying hardware
+   - can utilize multiple AZs
 3. Partition
    - partitions are placed in different racks of server
    - no 2 partition shared same rack
+   - can utilize multiple AZs
    - e.g. HDFS, Cassandra etc.

 **[Tip]** AWS recommends have the same device type in a paritition group